 On the fence about what breed to add to your flock this year?
 Look no further than these beauties.
 New chicken keepers and longtime homesteaders will both be pleased by the dynamism and intelligence of our Welsummers.

-The Alchemist Line of heritage Welsummers is a culmination of eight years of selective breeding for large exaggerated speckling and interesting bloom, sometimes causing their eggs to look pink or purple.
+The Alchemist Line of heritage Welsummers is a culmination of nine years of selective breeding for large exaggerated speckling and interesting bloom, sometimes causing their eggs to look pink or purple.
 An excellent base for any olive egger project, these birds are some of our favorite on the farm.
 Our Welsummers are fantastic additions to any flock not only for their personality and robust health, they are amazingly consistent depth they bring to the daily egg collecting basket so many of us chicken enthusiasts stove for.
 Each Welsummer hen lays a unique speckling pattern over her egg that is consistent throughout her laying life.
 They lay as well as any commercial breed but lay eggs of a far superior quality.

 After looking at our lineup of unique birds you may ask why we choose to include Welsummers in our breeding program.
 The quality of the Welsummer breed varies GREATLY when it comes to feathering and egg laying beauty.
 We choose to breed wellies because no other chicken lays in quite the same pattern and with as high of frequency as they can!
 When we move juveniles of this breed out into for forever pasture home they are the first breed out of all that we work with to find their way up and into the safety of their coop at night.
 While others may require a week of training, the Welsummers take only a few days.
 Their curious nature, intelligence and trainability make them a valuable part of any home flock.